hatch-lab/ne-rupture/README.md

 The basic usage is:
 `ner annotate path/to/my/experiment-folder`

-By default, if you quit annotating before going through all of the TIFFs, the next tiume you run this command, it will pick up where you left off.
-If you wish to skip this, pass the `--start-over` flag:
+By default, if you quit annotating before going through all of the TIFFs, the next time you run this command, it will pick up where you left off.
+If you wish to start over instead, pass the `--start-over` flag:

 `ner annotate path/to/my/experiment-folder --start-over`

 By default, in addition to a CSV file with annotated data, graphs and videos will be generated.
 This can take a while; if you want to skip making graphs or videos, pass the `--skip-graphs` flag:

-`ner annotate path/to/my/experiment-folder --start-over`
+`ner annotate path/to/my/experiment-folder --skip-graphs`

 #### Options
 - `--skip-graphs` If set, will only output a CSV file; no graphs or videos